TLDR Key Takeaways

 Social media networks, particularly LinkedIn, provide a powerful industrial marketing platform to reach your ideal decision-makers at scale.
 The ability to target audiences based on criteria like job title, company, industry, member skills, and seniority allows your marketing to reach precisely your niche B2B buyer.

 Another targeting option, available on all major social media networks, is custom audiences.
 Advertisers can build a custom audience by pixeling visitors to their website (similar to retargeting) as well as email list uploads.
-So, if you're working a list of prospects then you can also reach them with ads on LinkedIn and Facebook.
+So, if you’re working on a list of prospects then you can also reach them with ads on LinkedIn and Facebook.
 This is an impactful way to get prospects to know your brand as your sales team reaches out to them.

 The addition of the Lead Ad from Facebook and LinkedIn also enables advertisers to generate leads directly on the social feed and import those leads into their CRM.